Pigtailed Laser Diode Mount

 Settings for Supported Laser Diode Pin Types

 The LDM9LP is compatible with A, B, C, D, E, and G pin configurations.
-The drawing below illustrates how each pin code should be aligned with the socket on the laser mounting PCB.
-Two jumper pins, shown in the photo to the lower right, also need to be set.
-Settings are outlined in the table below.
+Figure 2.2 illustrates how each pin code should be aligned with the socket on the laser mounting PCB.
+Two jumper pins, shown in Figure 2.3, also need to be set.
+Settings are outlined in Tables 2.4 and 2.5.
 The BYPASS jumper should be set only if the laser is modulated via the LD Driver input.

 Click to Enlarge